gopal1937/AutoJudge/README.md

 ## Steps to Run the Project Locally

+### Note:
+This project has been tested with Python versions 3.9 to 3.11.
+Using very new Python versions (e.g., 3.13 or above) on Windows may cause dependency build issues for some libraries such as CatBoost.

 Follow the steps below to run the project on a local machine.

 1. Clone the GitHub repository: